Get a temporary movement permit

 A temporary movement permit is a Motor Injury Insurance (MII) policy that may be issued only for the purpose of allowing an unlicensed vehicle to be driven or towed on a road for the purposes below:

-- An agricultural vehicle to a farm or agricultural property and to remain on such property.
+- An agricultural vehicle to a farm or agricultural property and to remain on that property.

 - An agricultural vehicle to or from the nearest place where repairs may be made.